ncoghlan/misc/notes/python3/questions_and_answers.rst

 * the cyclic garbage collector is now more aggressive in attempting to collect cycles, even those containing ``__del__`` methods.
-This eliminated some cases where generators could be flagged as uncollectable (and hence effectively leaking memory
+This eliminated some cases where generators could be flagged as uncollectable (and hence effectively leak memory)
-* this means most objects will now have already been cleaned up before the last resort "set module globals to None" step triggers
+* this means most objects will now have already been cleaned up before the last resort "set module globals to None" step triggers during shutdown, reducing spurious tracebacks when cleanup code runs
 * the new :func:`weakref.finalize` API makes it easier to register weakref callbacks without having to worry about managing the lifecycle of the reference itself